pcarbo/kyoto/README.md

 4. Learn how to use the R, QTLRel and varbvs packages for R.

-5. Get exposed to [github](http://github.com), an excellent resource for sharing data and source code, and collaborating on projects.
+5. Get some exposure to [github](http://github.com), a fantastic tool for sharing data and source code, and collaborating on projects (and creating teaching modules for workshops!).

 ###Prerequisites